-2. The implicit and explicit inclusion of IP rights as protected investments is deeply problematic
+2. The implicit and explicit inclusion of IP rights as protected investments is deeply problematic with respect to medicines

 The Article 12.2 definition of "investment" is broad enough to cover medicines-related intellectual property rights (patents, data and other trade secrets) as an investment only requires "commitment of capital or other resources, the expectation of gain or profit, or the assumption of risk."
+Pharmaceutical inventions typically involve investment of capital or other resources during the research and development process.
+Similarly, by granting rights to exclude others, IPRs certainly create an expectation of gain or profit - indeed an expectation of monopoly rents.
 Accordingly, unless IP rights are expressly excluded from the investment chapter and from the term "investment," there is a risk that IPRs, which routinely require both commitments of capital and an expectation of profit, would be implicitly covered.
 However, the proposed definition of investment goes further to directly reference: (g) "intellectual property rights [which are conferred pursuant to domestic laws of each Party]."
 The unbracketed text protecting any and all intellectual property rights is problematic in at least five ways, given uncertainty about the intended breadth of its coverage:

 First, "intellectual property rights" could be interpreted over broadly to include all of the IPRs codified in the loose language of the TRIPS Agreement.
 For example, TRIPS Agreement Art.
 39.3 currently provides data protection against "unfair commercial use" for undisclosed data compiled at consideration expense and submitted to regulatory authorities.
 Big Pharma and EU and US trade negotiators have consistently interpreted this language as requiring data exclusivity - monopoly control over the data so as to prevent regulatory reliance on or reference to the data when considering a generic company's attempt to register an equivalent product.
 Many other countries and leading expert commentators believe that Art.
 39.3 does not require data exclusivity, a protection explicitly rejected during the negotiation of the TRIPS Agreement.
 At present, the only way that this interpretive battle can be decided multilaterally is for an aggrieved WTO Member to bring a WTO complaint against another Member, such as India, which refuses to provide data exclusivity.
-However, despite intense industry lobbying on this issue, the Office of the United States Trade Representative (USTR) has initiated only one such complaint and subsequently abandoned it11 because of concerns that it would lose and because of other complex political calculations that structure a Member's decision to fully prosecute a WTO complaint or not.
-However, if the Investment Chapter is adopted, even if the
+However, despite intense industry lobbying on this issue, the Office of the United States Trade Representative (USTR) has initiated only one such complaint against Argentina and subsequently abandoned it 15 because of concerns that it would lose and because of other complex political calculations that structure a Member's decision to fully prosecute a WTO complaint or not.
+However, if the Investment Chapter is adopted, even if the US proposal for data exclusivity in its IP Chapter were to be rejected, a pharmaceutical company could bring an extra-judicial arbitral claim (e.g. violation of reasonable expectations covered by the minimum standard of treatment) against a TPP Party based on a judicial dispute over whether TRIPS requires data exclusivity (in fact, Bayer sought a related, judicially imposed rule on patent-registration linkage in India and lost.)
+The company would hope that the revolving-door trade lawyers selected to lead the investor-state dispute resolution tribunal would adopt the company's position despite convincing expert opinion and

-&lt;sup>10 See, e.g., Carlos Correa, Protection of Data Submitted for the Registration of Pharmaceuticals: Implementing the Standards of the TRIPS Agreement (2002).
+14 See, e.g., Carlos Correa, Protection of Data Submitted for the Registration of Pharmaceuticals: Implementing the Standards of the TRIPS Agreement (2002).